Schaefer's theorem for graphs: Higher arity polymorphisms

-Let $h(x,y,z)$ be a ternary injection of type majority or minority generated by $f$; it remains to make $h$ canonical.
+Let $h(x,y,z)$ be a ternary function of type majority or minority generated by $f$; it remains to make $h$ canonical and injective.
 By Theorem~\ref{thm:minimal-ops}, $f$ generates a binary canonical injection $g(x,y)$, which is of type projection by our assumption on $f$.
-Assume wlog that it is of type $p_1$ and set $t(x,y,z):=g(x,g(y,z))$.
-Then the function $h(t(x,y,z),t(y,z,x),t(z,x,y))$ is still of type majority or minority and canonical; we leave the straightforward verification to the reader. \end{proof}
+Set $t(x,y,z):=g(x,g(y,z))$.
+Then the function $h(t(x,y,z),t(y,z,x),t(z,x,y))$ is still of type majority or minority, and canonical and injective; we leave the straightforward verification to the reader. \end{proof}